 You can also visit your Manage preferred translators page at any time by clicking on the link at the top of your dashboard (shown below).

-If you click on "Others", you can see all the translators who previously worked on your jobs and add them to your "Preferred" list simply by clicking the "Add to preferred list" button.
+If you click on "Other Candidates", you can see all the translators who previously worked on your jobs and add them to your "Preferred" list simply by clicking the "+" button.

 I have added my preferred translators!
 How do I give them priority to my jobs?